Johannes Schöner globe: Globes

 The Johannes Schöner Globe (1515), a printed globe, was made in 1515.
 Two exemplars survive, one at the Historisches Museum in Frankfurt and the other at the Herzogin Anna Amalia Bibliothek, at Weimar.
 There can be little doubt that Schöner was familiar with the globe made in Nuremberg by Martin Behaim in 1492.
 An inscription across the northern part of America, says: “This part of the island has been discovered by order of the King of Castile”.
 This is matched by another inscription off America’s east coast: “The more southerly part of this island was discovered by order of the King of Portugal”; that is, America is called in both an island.
-A strait between the southern tip of America and the land to the south can be found on Schöner's globe before its "official discovery" by Ferdinand Magellan in 1520.
-The strait is at 53 degrees south.
-The strait is shown at about 40 degrees south on the 1515 globe.
 Schöner accompanied his globe with an explanatory treatise, Luculentissima quaedam terrae totius descriptio (“A Most Lucid Description of All Lands”).
 It contained a description of America: America or Amerige, the New World and fourth part of the globe, so called after its discoverer, Americo Vesputius, a wise and astute man, who discovered it in the year 1497.
 The people there are primitive, tall and of comely build.
 They live on fish they catch in the sea.
 They have nor villages with houses nor roofed dwellings, apart from the large tree leaves under which they are protected from the heat of the sun but not from the rain.
 There are so many different kinds of animals there.
 They worship the heavens and the stars.
 In some places they have homes made in the shape of bells.
 Red parrots and also those of other colours are found there.
 This island is of marvellous but not yet certainly known size.
 Both sexes, men and women, are in the habit of going about no otherwise as than their mothers bore them.
 The people there are called Cannibals, Anthropophages who eat their enemies.